jackfoxy/urQL/docs/ref-ch03-create.md

 ## Arguments

 **`<namespace>`**
-User-defined name for the new index.
-Must follow the hoon term naming standard.
+This is a user-defined name for the new namespace.
+It must adhere to the hoon term naming standard.

-The namespace "sys" is reserved for system use.
+Note: The "sys" namespace is reserved for system use.

 ## Remarks
-The command results in a state change of the Obelisk agent.
+This command mutates the state of the Obelisk agent.

 ## Produced Metadata